New undersea cable to triple internet speeds in South Africa

 Google’s new subsea Equiano cable is set to link Africa and Europe and will assist in decreasing internet costs while significantly increasing speeds.

-According to Google, the undersea cable will have the potential to triple internet speeds on the continent.
+, the undersea cable will have the potential to triple internet speeds on the continent.

 During an online briefing in October, Google Africa’s managing director, Nitin Gajria, shared that the company is making steady progress in constructing the cable, with branches currently operating in Nigeria, Namibia, St Helena, and South Africa.